stevebrownlee/labs/collections/_packages/workshops.md

 # Monthly Workshops

-Workshops typically last a 1 or 2 days.
+Workshops typically run just a few sessions since each covers a specific topic.
 You gain competencies that can be immediately applied on the job.

+<div style="height: 3rem">&nbsp;</div>